Zaynab (film)

-Zaynab is a 1930 Egyptian silent film directed by Mohammed Karim.
+Zaynab is a 1930 Egyptian silent drama film directed by Mohammed Karim.
 It is based on the 1913 novel under the same name by Mohammed Hussein Heikal.
 The film stars Bahiga Hafez and Zaki Rostom.

 Plot

 A love story between Zaynab who works as a wage earner on agricultural lands and Ibrahim who supervises the farming of these lands.
 Her family rejects their marriage and make her marry a wealthy man, while Ibrahim gets drafted in the army leaving his sweetheart behind.